 This was largely an industrial and commercial area developed between the 1840’s and 60’s when the development of estates rapidly destroyed the rustic middle-class atmosphere.
 The character of these estates was rapidly lowered by the development of the railways which filled the air with their smoke and steam and the constant clanking of shunting trains in the sidings.
 The roads too, were filled with traffic to and from the various rail depots and much of it still horse drawn.

 The streets were crowded with small terraced houses each one measuring only about 12 to 16 feet wide by 20 to 40 feet deep and often the longest part of any house was only about twice the total length of its frontage.
 Most houses were built directly on or only several feet back from the pavement and their back yards were either non-existent or up to a size equal to that of the corresponding house.
 These cramped houses were well placed for the many local railway workers, one of whom was Henry Compton, a Railway Engine Driver, the future father-in-law of William Tom Wootton, who lived in nearby Haverstock Hill.

-I have been unable to find an entry in the 1911 Census for Nicolina, despite trying various searches.
-However, she is listed in the 1911 Electoral Register, see the link below, as living on her own at 93, Mansfield Road, St. Pancras, London.
-Having checked the 1911 Census for this address it would appear that the enumerator stopped frustratingly at number 91!
+Nicolina is also listed in the 1911 Electoral Register, see the link below, as living on her own at 93, Mansfield Road, St. Pancras, London.

 The next record that I have found for Nicolina is sadly her admission into the St. Pancras Infirmary on 29th January 1916, just before she sadly passed away.
 The address given was 117, Mansfield Road, St. Pancras, London and her next of kin was listed as her Daughter, Mrs. Jones of 65, Mansfield Road, St. Pancras, London.